 - Hates Being Touched: When Snoopy tries sleeping next to the lead dog, the lead dog just growls and barks at him, apparently because he does not like being cuddled up with.

 - He Who Must Not Be Seen: The sled musher is only ever seen in silhouette or as a shadow looming over Snoopy, and is really portrayed more as a force that keeps whipping the dogs to get them to run and pull the sled than he is an actual character.
 This of course just makes him seem a lot more menacing.

 - Humiliation Conga: Happens to Snoopy in the saloon scene; first getting caught up in the music roll of the piano, then causing a riot after showing his improbable hand of five aces, then finally impersonating a can-can dancer on stage which causes the audience to boo him and throw fruits and vegetables at him.

-- Kids Are Cruel: A mild case compared to the cruelties kids get up to in other Peanuts stories, but we do get a rare display of this trope from Charlie Brown.
+- Jerkass Ball: A mild case of this trope, and a rare one involving Charlie Brown.
 Beagles aren't ideal sled dogs, and the sled is clearly too heavy for Snoopy to pull, but Charlie Brown is anything but understanding here, just beginning to berate Snoopy and telling him horror stories on how working dogs live in the Arctic, which is of course what later leads to the titular nightmare.
 This isn't entirely out of character, since Charlie Brown has often expected Snoopy to act more like a regular dog, but he's usually not this much of a dick about it.
 (Of course, Snoopy then unleashes a Disproportionate Retribution on him and acts like a Jerkass; see above)

 - Let's Get Dangerous!: Snoopy, when he becomes... uh, broken, for a lack of better words.

 - No-Holds-Barred Beatdown: This was how Snoopy was able to win the fight against the lead dog for the position of the Alpha Male.

 - Produce Pelting: Happens after Snoopy imitates a can-can dancer.

 - Took a Level in Badass: Snoopy giving the lead dog what-for.